 U.S. Chamber Announces Corporate Citizenship Award Winners

-WASHINGTON, D.C. - December 7, 2012 - DSM, Google, Qualcomm, and WellPoint Foundation were recognized with the top honors at the U.S. Chamber’s Business Civic Leadership Center (BCLC) 13th annual Corporate Citizenship Awards (Citizens Awards) presentation last night.
+WASHINGTON, D.C.— DSM, Google, Qualcomm, and WellPoint Foundation were recognized with the top honors at the U.S. Chamber’s Business Civic Leadership Center (BCLC) 13th annual Corporate Citizenship Awards (Citizens Awards) presentation last week.
 Each of the evening’s winners demonstrated how their corporate core competencies could significantly impact the world.